FSM-Systems/FSM-Erp/README.md

 # FSM-Erp
-A simple management tool for small companies
+A simple management tool for small companies.

 Containes modules for:
 - Maintenance